lerax-chain/lerax-chain/README.md

 Developers at Polygon Labs have been hard at work gathering and incorporating community feedback into the Edge client and a new version of Edge, v1.0.0, is here with several new features!
 Check out the Release Notes included with the release to find out more!

-## Polygon Edge
+## Lerax Chain

-Polygon Edge is a modular and extensible framework for building Ethereum-compatible blockchain networks.
+Lerax Chain is a modular and extensible framework for building Ethereum-compatible blockchain networks.

 To find out more about Polygon, visit the [official website](https://polygon.technology/).